appchoose/pynidus/README.md

 A handful of utilities predominantly made to develop basic Cloud Run services that connect to the same databases.
 Any configuration variable should be passed as an environment variable from Cloud Run.

+### TODO

+- Try lighter base image
+- Get rid of env-based config variables and use config only